BestTimesToVisit.com Logo

 activity

-Indulge in Caldea, Europe's largest spa, and let the therapeutic thermal waters wash away your stress.
-Explore the various pools and saunas, from the invigorating outdoor lagoon to the quieter indoor spaces.
-Insider tip: book a massage for the ultimate relaxation.
+Indulge in Caldea, Europe's largest spa, and let the soothing thermal waters wash away your stress.
+Explore the various pools and saunas, each with a unique atmosphere.
+Insider tip: book a session during the week for a less crowded experience.

 Andorra la Vella Old Town Wander: A Journey Through Time